Boris Johnson ‘dropped’ from Channel 4’s US election coverage after ‘cheap’ book plug

 When asked, while he was in office, if he told Mr Trump it was wrong to chose “the path of election denialism” after his last attempt to reprise his role as president, Mr Johnson said: “Not only did I tell him, I told the whole world…I have a problem with it, with what he did.”

-Later on Boris Johnson argued that Donald Trump brought “peace and relative stability” during his tenure as US president, while Succession’s Brian Cox described him as a “monster”.
+Later on Mr Johnson argued that Trump brought “peace and relative stability” during his tenure as US president, while Succession star Brian Cox described him as a “monster”.

-The pair appeared as guests on Channel 4’s live coverage of the US election in the Washington DC studio as the US public decides whether Democratic nominee Kamala Harris or Republican Mr Trump becomes elected.

 “We have to make sure that he doesn’t get in because he is a monster, he really is,” Scottish actor Cox said of Mr Trump, as he appeared virtually from London.